+44 (0)1382 384345

 Jonathan’s research in this area is focussed on improving the resilience of the built environment to natural hazards, particularly in a World that is increasingly urbanised with fewer resources.
 Particular topic areas include:

-- Understanding the interactions between groups of structures in dense urban environments
+- Understanding structure-soil-structure interactions in dense urban environments

 - Soil-structure interaction in liquefiable soils

 - Design of novel high-performance foundation systems for seismic regions

 - Shaking tunnel vision.
 Research Grant EP/N03435X/1, Newton Fund: EPSRC, UK & CONICYT, Chile.

 - Seismic response of the built environment in densely populated urban areas.
 Research Grant EP/H039716/1, EPSRC, UK.

 Adaptation of infrastructure using nature-based and low carbon methods